 46 Reserve Squadron, with eighteen aircraft of various types, arrived at Bramham Moor on 17 December 1916, moving to Catterick in July 1917.
 In early 1917 46 Reserve Squadron was joined by 14 Reserve Squadron from Catterick.
 On 31 May 1917 all Reserve Squadrons were retitled Training Squadrons, as the RFC made a concerted effort to train the pilots and observers instead of providing them the opportunity to prove whether they could, or couldn’t fly.

 On 15 July 1918 the aerodrome was expanded to encompass 200 acres, and 14 Training Squadron and 68 Training Squadrons merged to become No. 38 Training Depot Station, equipped with thirty six SE5A and Avro 504 aircraft.
 These were used for the initial training of the fighter pilots who formed the 38th Training Defence Squadron (TDS).

-Above: Impression of the remaining hangar from WW1, with the detailed Grade II Listing description of the only former 1916 RFC hangar that remains at Bramham Moor on what would have been one of the largest aerodromes in Britain, home to a Training Depot Station
+Above: Impression of the remaining hangar from WW1.
+It is the only former 1916 RFC hangar that remains at Bramham Moor on what would have been one of the largest aerodromes in Britain, home to a Training Depot Station

 Above: Close up to the Hangar

 Above Inside the hangar